 But, what if you have completed every released LSAT question—what to do then?
 Even if you’ve seen the questions before, you probably did not extract full value from them.
-I wrote about this in detail on our blog Retaking the LSAT when you've seen all of the practice questions, but the bottom line is that just having seen a question once isn’t usually enough to give you all of the information from it.
+I wrote about this in detail on our blog: Retaking the LSAT When You’ve Seen All of the Practice Questions, but the bottom line is that just having seen a question once isn’t usually enough to give you all of the information from it.
 One way to tell is to go back to any question (or game or passage), and try to write an explanation for it.
 If you can do so easily without reviewing the question very much, then you are good.
 If not, then you need to dive deeper, and try the method discussed in the next point.

 Because this is the standard of understanding you are attempting to meet, you can see that it is preferable that you spend more time with fewer questions as opposed to simply doing as many questions as possible.
 For example, it’s better to take one LSAT and review it deeply as opposed to taking two LSATs and only giving them a superficial review.
 Increasing your score on a retake is about getting better at the margins, and that can only come from a deeper analysis and comprehension of what you are doing.

 The steps above should help you approach a retake in a different manner than your first attempt (if not, good for you!
 You did it the right way the first time).
-If you have any questions about how you should prepare, please post them below—we'd be happy to help!
+If you think you need more help, consider hiring a tutor!
+One of our LSAT experts can help you get the score you need.